flutter/website/flutter-for-android.md

 Plugins are missing then you can build your own following this tutorial [https://flutter.io/developing-packages/](https://flutter.io/developing-packages/) .

-Flutters plugin architecture in a nutshell is a lot like using an Event bus in Android, you fire off a message and let the receiver process and emit a result back to you, in this case the receiver would be iOS or Android.
+Flutter's plugin architecture in a nutshell is a lot like using an Event bus in
+Android: you fire off a message and let the receiver process and emit a result back to you, in this case the receiver would be iOS or Android.

 ## How do I use the NDK in my Flutter application

-If you are using the NDK in your current application and want to take advatnage of your native libraries in Flutter, then you can build a custom plugin that hooks into Android, which then talks to the NDK, returns the result to Android, which then propagates the result back up to Flutter.
+If you use the NDK in your current Android application and want your Flutter application to take advantage of your native libraries then it's possible by building a custom plugin.

+Your custom plugin would first talk to your Android app, where you would be able to call your `native` marked functions.
+Once a response is ready, you would be able to send a message back to Flutter and render the result.

 # Themes

-## How do I theme my app
+## How do I theme my Material-styled app

 Flutter out of the box comes with a beautiful implementation of Material Design, which takes care of a lot of styling and theming needs that you would typically do.
 Unlike Android where you declare themes in XML and then assign it to your application via AndroidManifest.xml, in Flutter you can declare themes via the top level widget.

-To take full advantage of MaterialDesign in your app, you can declare a top level widget `MaterialApp` as the entry point to your application.
+To take full advantage of Material Design in your app, you can declare a top level widget `MaterialApp` as the entry point to your application.
+MaterialApp is a convenience widget that wraps a number of widgets that are commonly required for material design applications.
+It builds upon a WidgetsApp by adding material-design specific functionality.

+If you don't want to use Material Design, then you can declare a top level widget `WidgetsApp` which is a convenience class that wraps a number of widgets that are commonly required for an application

 To customize the colors and styles of Material Design you can pass in a ThemeData object to the MaterialApp widget, for example in the code below you